Skip to main content

 “ No, Survi, I need the answers too.”
 This made her nod reassuringly at him. “ And … stop calling me Mr Singh.
 Call me Pratap.”
 He managed, fully aware that every time she took his name, he felt weird.

 Why does her every gesture look familiar?
 Is it really what I think it is?
 How can it be?
 THOSE HAPPEN IN FILMS.
 She cannot be my…I am just attracted to her.
 Yes.
-It's just that ever since I met her, I feel a connection for the similar kind of things we face.
+It's just that ever since I met her, I feel a connection to the similar kind of things we face.
 But her eyes...
 Where have I seen them before?

 " Umm...
 Pratap..."
 She felt uneasy at his gaze as he looked away. " What if we never find the answers?
-I mean I am leaving the day after tomorrow and..."
+I mean, I am leaving the day after tomorrow and..."

 " Will you remember everything once you... reach Delhi?"
 He asked worriedly.